 The following will provide a brief description of each component (for additional information on each component, follow the links on the left):

-Fulfillment of this component requires a currently valid, full and unrestricted license to practice medicine in the United States or Canada and continuous compliance with the ABFM Guidelines for Professionalism, Licensure and Personal Conduct.
+Fulfillment of this component requires an active, valid, full, and unrestricted license to practice medicine in any state or territory of the United States or any province of Canada and continuous compliance with the ABFM Guidelines for Professionalism, Licensure, and Personal Conduct [PDF]

-Fulfillment of this component requires completion of the required number of Self-Assessment Modules (SAMs) during the MC-FP cycle and completion of the required credits of Continuing Medical Education (CME).
+Fulfillment of this component requires completion of the required number of Knowledge Self-Assessment (KSA) activities during the Certification stage and completion of the required credits of Continuing Medical Education (CME)

-Fulfillment of this component requires completion of the required number of Performance in Practice Modules (PPMs) during the MC-FP cycle.
+Fulfillment of this component requires completion of the required number of Performance Improvement (PI) activities during the Certification stage